-- It is illegal to purchase from anyone besides licensed cannabis dispensaries registered with the state of Illinois. - When purchasing from dispensaries, you must show a valid government-issued photo ID with your date of birth. - Non-medical cannabis users may not grow any amount of cannabis. - Medical marijuana cardholders are permitted to grow up to 5 plants.
+- It is illegal to purchase from anyone besides licensed cannabis dispensaries registered with the state of Illinois. - When purchasing from dispensaries, you must show a valid government-issued photo ID with your date of birth. - If you're 21+, you can gift up to the legal limit to another adult 21+, but you cannot receive any form of payment. - Non-medical cannabis users may not grow any amount of cannabis. - Medical marijuana cardholders are permitted to grow up to 5 plants.